oscarbutler/Questionnaire/README.md

 - The website should be easily visible.

-- The color should not interfere with eachother and make it difficult to see information and buttons.
+- The colors should not interfere with each other and make it difficult to see information and buttons.

 - The information should be correct in order for people to potentially return to the website.